Allergen Awareness

 Lactose intolerance causes digestive problems, which can be uncomfortable but not deadly.
 It is much more common, potentially occurring in 60-70% of the population.6

-Hiding Places for Allergens
+Hiding places for allergens

 It’s also important to know all the foods on your menu that might contain allergens.
 Sometimes, allergens hide behind different names or as ingredients in things you wouldn’t expect.